Blend3r/Ghanaian-Cuisine-from-Different-Ethnicities/index.md

 Geography affects the types of food available in several ways, such as:

-* In some places, the terrain is higher, and less water flows, but in other places, the terrain is low and more water flows.
+* In some places, the terrain is higher, and less water flows, but in others, the terrain is low, and more water flows.
+* Agriculture and fishing are used in the southern regions of Ghana, therefore affecting the ingredients.

+### Differences between food in Northern Ghana and Southern Ghana